jsummers/deark/readme.md

    interest of transparency, but it is mainly for developers, and to make it possible to do things whose usefulness was not anticipated.
 </pre>

+## Exit status ##

+Deark sets the exit status to nonzero only if it wasn't able to do its job, e.g. due to a read or write failure.
+A malformed input file usually does not cause such an error, and the exit status will be zero even if an error message was printed.

+However, all fatal errors result in a nonzero exit status, and in extreme cases it is possible for the input file to cause a fatal error, due to certain resource limits being exceeded.

 ## Terms of use ##

 Starting with version 1.4.x, Deark is distributed under an MIT-style license.